From my Tanganyikan Safari Diary September 1955

-There was always a risk on arriving unbooked, on my Tanganyikan safari, to find ‘No Room At The Inn’ (thinking of: “And she brought forth her firstborn son, and laid him in a manger, because there was no room at the inn.’
+There was always a risk when arriving unbooked, on my Tanganyikan safari, to find ‘No Room At The Inn’ (thinking of: “And she brought forth her firstborn son, and laid him in a manger because there was no room at the inn.’
 Luke 2:7)

 My job then, depended on public transport – no company car- so I gratefully accepted a friendly lift, agreeing to have my day off at this small up-country township while he did his days work there.

 One of us, but not two could have kipped in my companion’s car, but although we were unexpected, there was room!

 After 160 miles of bumpy dusty dirt road, I needed an evening stroll for exercise.

 He cantered alongside and dropped his toy ahead of me.